erp12/Evolving-ANN-Encoding/README.md

 The code in this repo is a place to store my Push instructions for creating encoded topologies until Cloann is ready to be fully integrated with Clojush.

 ## Usage
-Evaluate the code in core.clj and the output should be a random netowrk encoding!
+Evaluate the code in core.clj and the output should be a random network encoding!